-A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.

-Child Bruises - shape, grouping, site, repeat or multiple Withdrawal from physical contact Bite-marks - site and size Burns and Scalds - shape, definition, size, depth, Aggression towards others, emotional and behaviour problems scars Improbable, conflicting explanations for injuries or unexplained injuries Frequently absent from school Untreated injuries Admission of punishment which appears excessive Injuries on parts of body where accidental injury is unlikely Fractures Repeated or multiple injurie Fabricated or induced illness - Parent Family/environment Parent with injuries History of mental health, alcohol or drug misuse or domestic violence.
-Evasive or aggressive towards child or others Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Explanation inconsistent with injury Marginalised or isolated by the community.
-Fear of medical help / parents not seeking medical help Physical or sexual assault or a culture of physical chastisement.
-Over chastisement of child
+Child Bruises - shape, grouping, site, repeat or multiple Withdrawal from physical contact Bite-marks - site and size Burns and Scalds - shape, definition, size, depth, Aggression towards others, emotional and behaviour scars problems Improbable, conflicting explanations for injuries or unexplained injuries Frequently absent from school Untreated injuries Admission of punishment which appears excessive Injuries on parts of body where accidental injury is unlikely Fractures Repeated or multiple injurie Fabricated or induced illness - Parent Family/environment Parent Parent with injuries Family/environment History of mental health, alcohol or drug misuse or domestic violence.
+History of mental health, alcohol or drug misuse or Parent with injuries History of mental health, alcohol or drug misuse or domestic violence.
+Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of Parent with injuries Evasive or aggressive towards child or others History of mental health, alcohol or drug misuse or domestic violence.
+Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Marginalised or isolated by the community.
+Physical or sexual assault or a culture of physical Parent with injuries Evasive or aggressive towards child or others Explanation inconsistent with injury Fear of medical help / parents not seeking medical History of mental health, alcohol or drug misuse or domestic violence.
+Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Marginalised or isolated by the community.